-The global e-commerce market is dominated by China.
-According to data from eCommerceDB, the country's total online retail sales amounted up to almost $2.2 trillion last year.
-The United States is in rank 2 with sales of $981 billion and the United Kingdom comes third as revenues reached $157 billion.
-Sales included in the data represents B2C sales of physical goods including VAT.
+The global e-commerce market is dominated by China and the United States.
+According to data from Statista Market Insights, the country's total online sales amounted up to almost $1.5 trillion last year.
+The United States is in rank 2 with sales of $1.2 trillion and Japan comes a distant third as revenues reached $169 billion.

 Already catering to a giant market back home, China has recently been trying to gain a stronger foothold in international online shopping.
 More and more Chinese e-commerce firms are branching out with platforms for the international market.
 Temu by Chinese PDD Holding (formerly Pinduoduo Inc.) is the most recent example of this.
-The site recorded record sales of 130.56 billion yuan (equivalent to around $17 billion) in 2022.
+The site is expected to have recorded record sales of 54 billion in 2024.
+Clothing retailer Shein is a second, hugely successful Chinese overseas venture that will have reached revenues almost as high last year, Statista estimates.
 Previously, Alibaba had tried its hand at overseas markets with AliExpress.
-A similar platform giving consumers more direct access to Chinese goods, Wish, was a new, independent venture, however, and was founded in the United States in 2010.
+A similar platform giving consumers more direct access to Chinese goods, Wish, was a new, independent venture and was founded in the United States in 2010.

 The term e-commerce refers to the trading of goods and services on the Internet.
 Depending on the trading participant, a distinction is made between, among other things, B2B (corporate customer business), B2C (trade between companies and consumers) and C2C e-commerce (trade between companies).